 It was inappropriate for an unclean woman to touch a rabbi.
 However, Jesus asked her to step up and witness God’s grace in her life.
 In return, Jesus gave her a new understanding of faith and healing, much more than what she came to ask.

 On another hand, Jairus and the others might have been burning with impatience.
 Waiting must have felt like torture when a loved one was sick and in critical condition.
 They might have thought that if they had kept rushing to Jairus’ house, the worst might not have happened.
 “Your daughter is dead,” they said, “Why bother the teacher anymore?” (v35b).

 Likewise, Jesus had something more planned for the family of Jairus.
 Jesus told the synagogue ruler, “Don’t be afraid; just believe.” (v36).
 Jairus only asked Jesus for medical help, but Jesus raised his daughter from death.

 He took her by the hand and said to her, “Talitha koum!” (which means, “Little girl, I say to you, get up!”).
 Immediately the girl stood up and walked around (she was twelve years old).
 At this they were astonished. (v41-42)

 Jesus asked Jairus to give him time, more than what Jairus was comfortable to give, but Jesus gave Jairus a new understanding of faith and resurrection, much more than what he came to ask.

-My best friend introduced me to William Carey’s biography.
-Last Saturday, I attended the Groundbreaking Ceremony of a school.
-The Chairman of the School Board quoted William Carey, “Expect great things from God.
+William Carey said, “Expect great things from God.
 Attempt great things for God.”
 Indeed, God often asks us to give Him more than we plan to give… but He also gives us much more than we dare to ask.